What is your current job?

 When did you graduate from CRMP?
 What was your degree?

-What is a typical day like in your current job?
+Describe a typical day in your current job.

 How do you think the CRMP influenced the way you approach your job?